Rifle Cartridge Bullet Runout:

 Note: If you are working with new unfired brass do not try to take accurate runout measurements other than bullet runout as brass needs fire formed one time to give consistent true readings.

-B. If your runout is consistently more than .002" and case neck thickness is not the problem you should check to make sure that your resizing die is clean and properly set, if problem still persists a tighter tolerance resizing die should solve the problem.
-Lee standard dies have the tightest tolerance that I know of without going to a high dollar competition die.
+1b.
+If your runout is consistently more than .002" and case neck thickness is not the problem you should check to make sure that your resizing die is clean and properly set, if problem still persists a tighter tolerance resizing die should solve the problem.

 .000 super accurate,